Emergency Shelter

 • Family Wing: Ten private units for families with children, each designed to offer comfort and a sense of home during a difficult time.

-Each wing provides a calm, structured setting where guests can regain stability, access basic needs, and work closely with dedicated case managers on personalized housing stability plans.
+Both wings provide a calm, structured environment where guests can meet basic needs, work with case managers, and develop personalized housing stability plans.

 At the back corner of the building is our new administrative hub, which brings our teams together in one shared location.
 This setup streamlines the services we offer and makes it easier for staff to communicate, coordinate, and problem-solve in real time.
 With case management, shelter support staff, and administrative staff all under one roof, we’re better equipped for cross-department brainstorming and quicker responses to guest needs.